kaiyisg/pers-blog/_posts/2016-09-01-no-nonsense-europe-travel-compendium.markdown

 - Resistance museum
 - Rijksmuseum (I Amsterdam sign is in front of it)
 - Prostitution museum (pretty interesting)
-- Anne Frank house (queue is crazy, should wake up early to camp for the tix)
+- Anne Frank house (queue is crazy, should wake up early to camp for the tix, or buy online)
 - Westerkerk tower
 - Heineken experience (best beer tour experience ever!)